 How far is Sayulita from Puerto Vallarta?

-Sayulita is about 45 minutes from Puerto Vallarta, the biggest city in the region, which is known for its distinct architectural style, gorgeous beaches, and mariachi music.
+Sayulita is about 45 minutes from Puerto Vallarta, the biggest city in the region known for its distinct architectural style, gorgeous beaches, and mariachi music.
 It’s also home to the main international airport in the region.
-Many hotels in Sayulita can arrange a pack and drop off at the airport for an extra charge.
+Many Sayulita hotels can arrange a pick-up and drop off at the airport for an extra charge.

 How do I get from Puerto Vallarta to Sayulita?